enerqi/odin-sciter/docs/getting-started.md

 }
 ```

-Put your files somewhere that can `import "path/to/sciter_app"`, or add the repository as an Odin
-collection.
-The examples import it by relative path because they live inside the repository.
+The examples import `sciter_app` by relative path because they live inside this repository.
+For your
+own program, vendor the repository and point an Odin collection at it —
+[`using-in-your-project.md`](./using-in-your-project.md) is that page, with the flag, what the minimum
+checkout is, and how the engine reaches your users.

 ## Install the debug output, first